Gender minorities and the Church of Jesus Christ of Latter-day Saints: Teachings on transgender individuals

-Many conservative groups within Mormonism have disagreed with the Church's more accepting stance on transgender people, viewing it (and LGBTQ rights in general) as a threat to the traditional family unit.
-The Mormon-affiliated Deseret Nation (#DezNat) community on Twitter, while praised by conservative members of the Church, has been criticised as inciting violence against transgender individuals and the broader LGBTQ community, ex-Mormon apostates (blood atonement), and pornographic film actors.
+Many conservative groups within Mormonism have disagreed with the Church's more accepting stance on transgender people who don't transition, viewing it (and LGBTQ rights in general) as a threat to the traditional family unit.
+The Mormon-affiliated Deseret Nation (#DezNat) community on Twitter, while praised by conservative members of the church, has been criticized as inciting violence against transgender individuals and the broader LGBTQ community, ex-Mormon people deemed apostates (in relation to teachings of blood atonement), and pornographic film actors.

+Criticism

+A study at the church's largest university, Brigham Young University (BYU), concluded that due to the explicit discouragement of social and surgical transitioning, it is difficult for trans people to feel seen, valid, or safe even if they want to attend meetings and adhere to church teachings.
+Laurie Lee Hall stated that church policies are built on a false premise equating gender and sex at birth, and give no place for trans members like her.
+Aria Bauman criticized her local church leaders as being exclusionary for banning her from attending church meetings in a dress.
+Author Charlotte Scholl Shurtz stated that the focus on God as a cisgender, heterosexual couple excludes transgender, nonbinary, and intersex members and enshrines cisnormativity.
+She further said that current teachings ignore transgender and intersex people and deny exaltation and godhood to non-cisgender individuals.
+A non-binary BYU graduate was sexually assaulted as a student by their BYU teaching assistant, but did not report it in part because of fear of how the church-run BYU Honor Code office is perceived to surveil and distrust non-cisgender students, as well as assault victims.

 Gender diverse Mormons and former Mormons

-While the exact portion of LDS Church-goers who identify as something other than cisgender is unknown, a large 2017 survey of mostly LDS-identifying BYU students found that .2% noted their gender identity as transgender or something other than cisgender male or female.
+While the exact portion of LDS Church-goers who identify as something other than cisgender is unknown, a large 2021 survey of BYU students found that .7% noted their gender identity as transgender or something other than cisgender male or female.
+Over 98% of BYU students are church members.
 For nationwide comparison, a 2017 meta-analysis of 20 separate large surveys (with sample sizes ranging from over 30,000 US adults to over 165,000 each) found a conservative estimate of .39% for the portion of US adults who self-identify as transgender.

 Several transgender and other gender diverse individuals with Mormon background have received media attention.
-These include Misty Snow, Eri Hayward, Grayson Moore, Emmett Claren, Sara Jade Woodhouse, Ann Pack, Alison Kluzek, and Annabel Jensen.
-Others who have shared some of their experiences include London Flynn, Augustus Crosby, Alex Autry, and Kimberly Anderson, as well as former and current BYU students Cammie Vanderveur, Jami Claire, Andy Winder, and Kris Irvin.
+These include: